SFULibrary/islandora_doi_framework/README.md

   * a hook for persisting a DOI, for example in a datastream or database table
   * a hook for updating a DOI
   * a hook for checking for the presence of a DOI in a datastream or other location
-* a Drush script for adding a DOI to a list of objects (but this script is currently incomplete)

 This module differs from the [Islandora DOI](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/doi) module bundled with Islandora Scholar in that this module and its submodules create new DOIs and manage updating the data associated with a DOI.
 Scholar's DOI creates new objects from a list of DOIs.